primeroIMS/primero/docker/README.md

 The list of folders to operate on are stored as a bash array.
 Edit the list of folders to operate on.
 This can also be overridden in the environment.

-## Technical Errata - Containers
+## Container Requirements

-The entrypoints run in bash.
-Bash must be installed on the containers.
+The all entrypoints are written in Bash.
+Thus, Bash must be installed on the containers.